 For real surfaces, we require geometry and a set of images taken from known viewpoint and directional illumination.
 In addition, in order to estimate the separate diffuse and specular reflection components in Eq.
 (7), the input images must be similarly decomposed.
-Specular/diffuse separation can be performed in a number of ways (e.g., [SWI97, NFB97]), one of which is by placing linear polarizers on both the camera and light source and exploiting the fact that the specular component preserves the linear polarization of the incident radiance.
-Two exposures are captured for each view/lighting configuration, one with the polarizers aligned (to observe the sum of specular and diffuse components), and one with the source polarizer rotated by $90^{\circ}$ (to observe the diffuse component only.)
+Specular/diffuse separation can be performed in many ways (e.g., [SW197, NFB97]), one of which uses linear polarizers on both the camera and light source and exploits the fact that the specular component preserves the linear polarization of the incident radiance.
+Two exposures are captured for each view/lighting configuration, one with the polarizers aligned (to observe the sum of specular and diffuse components), and one with the source polarizer rotated by 90° (to observe the diffuse component only.)
 The specular component is then given by the difference between these two exposures.
-(See, e.g., $[DHT^{+}00].$ normalized diffuse reflectance samples are computed by dividing by $a(\vec{x})$ .
-The resulting normalized diffuse samples are used to estimate the three functions $d_k(\vec{x}, \vec{\theta})$ in Eq.
-(7) using the RBF techniques described in Sect.
-4.1.
-The samples from the specular images are similarly used to compute g.
+(See, e.g., [DHT+00].)